History, tourist information, and nearby accommodation

 The History of Chettle

 The name Chettle comes from the Saxon for a deep valley, which describes the area very well.

 Sometime around 1106, a nunnery was established here under the patronage of Henry I. After the Dissolution of the Monasteries the estate passed to the crown until Elizabeth I sold it to the Chafin family, in whose hands it remained until 1818.

 When the Chafins moved in, they settled in an existing Elizabethan manor.
 By 1710 they had decided that the old house was unsuitable, and Thomas Archer was brought in to create a new manor house.
 When Archer embarked on the project he must have had no idea that it would not be completed for another 25 years!
 All the materials for the new house were sourced locally, bricks were made from local clay, timbers from wood felled and seasoned over the course of years.

-Chettle House is a lovely 18th century manor in attractive gardens, set in a beautiful wooded area of south east Dorset.
+Chettle House is a lovely 18th-century manor surrounded by attractive gardens, set in a beautiful wooded area of south-east Dorset.
 I can highly recommend a visit.

 We have learned that since our visit the house has been sold and is no longer open to the public.
 Please DO NOT attempt to visit!

 Attraction Type: Historic House